CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/3-certificate.md

 ## Client certificate

 If you prefer to use a certificate and key instead of a password, you can create a client certificate that can be used to authenticate against the NX-OS device.
 It is assumed that you have a valid root and intermediate CA certificates installed in your workstation.
-Instructions can be found at the top of this article on how to set that up
+Instructions can be found at the top of this article on how to set that up.

 #### Create key and certificate

-Altough the file name is trivial, it is a best practice to use the username or other identifier that sumarizes the purpuse of the certificate, csr and keys.
+Although the file name is trivial, it is a best practice to use the username or other identifier that sumarizes the purpose of the certificate, csr and keys.

 !!! note
      - Make sure to use usr_cert extensions